packwiz/packwiz-website/docs/tutorials/getting-started.md

 - `-g` flag to disable the GUI
 - `-s server` to download only server-side mods.

+itzg's [docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) has built in support for packwiz.
+You can pass the `PACKWIZ_URL` environment variable pointing to your pack's TOML file, and the container will bootstrap packwiz-installer and install/update the provided pack.
+See [the documentation](https://github.com/itzg/docker-minecraft-server#running-a-server-with-a-packwiz-modpack) for more information.

 ### Resources

 -   See https://suspicious-joliot-f51f5c.netlify.app/index.html for some documentation